felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Just Eat Takeaway Connection to HubRise - Instructions
+  title: Connect to HubRise | Just Eat Takeaway | HubRise
   description: See how to connect your Just Eat Takeaway online store to HubRise.
 Connection is simple.
 Send the link of your Just Eat Takeaway page to HubRise and follow a few steps to connect.
 ---